-What is Sales onboarding?
+What is Sales Onboarding?

-What are the steps to sales onboarding?
+What are the steps toward sales onboarding?

 - The needs the business solves and how to identify those needs